Curt Cignetti sets firm deadline on when college football changes need to be made

 By clicking "Subscribe to Newsletter", I agree to On3's Privacy Notice, Terms, and use of my personal information described therein.

-And while the “Protect College Sports Act” has faced some serious pushback from parties on both sides of the ideological spectrum — from both the athletes-first coalition and the powerful Big Ten and SEC — it remains the best and most likely-to-pass legislation on college athletics to come before Capitol Hill this year after several partisan predecessors failed to even go to a vote.
+And while the “Protect College Sports Act” has faced some serious pushback from parties on both sides of the ideological spectrum — from both the athletes-first coalition and the powerful Big Ten and SEC — it remains the best and most likely-to-pass legislation on college athletics to come before Capitol Hill this year.
+Several partisan predecessors have failed to even go to a vote.

 The Cantwell-Cruz bill is reportedly appear before the Senate Commerce Committee on Wednesday, where it will face scrutiny prior to being put to a vote on the Senate floor.
 And if it passes there, which is no small task given it would require a filibuster-proof 60 votes, it must then make its way through Congress without any significant changes before going to the desk of President Donald Trump for his signature in order to make it law.